-How asset preview works, when public and signed URLs differ, how cache purge is enabled, and what the cost view is actually estimating.
+How asset preview works, how public and signed delivery workflows work, how cache purge is enabled, and what the cost and metrics views are actually showing.

 - Inline preview eligibility